 How SHEN therapy can help with PTSD

-Suffering from PTSD can be debilitating.
 PTSD can deeply affect every aspect of your life.
-Your symptoms can vary to include difficulty controlling emotions, intense
+Your symptoms can vary to include difficulty controlling emotions, intense rage, terrifying flashbacks, high levels of

 Read More »